Laverne Pavlinac: Exoneration and later life

 Following Jesperson's conviction, the prosecutors in Pavlinac and Sosnovske's cases urged Judge Paul Lipscomb of the Third Circuit Court to exonerate them, and began petitioning his court on October 26; he initially refused to free them, stating that Jesperson's involvement "didn't necessarily absolve Pavlinac and Sosnovske".
 Jesperson himself also began writing letters to news and media outlets following his arrest and conviction, urging the courts to free Pavlinac and Sosnovske.
 On November 27, 1995, Lipscomb exonerated both, with Sosnovske's conviction being set aside due to Pavlinac's violation of his civil rights.
 Lipscomb said: "There's no longer any doubt that these two individuals are innocent.
 The evidence is compelling."
 Despite this, Lipscomb chastised Pavlinac during the exoneration hearing for her abuse of the judicial system.

 Pavlinac, along with Sosnovske, was released from prison on November 28, 1995.
 She died of heart failure in Wilsonville on March 4, 2003, aged 70.

 Cultural portrayals

 Lorraine Petrovich, a character based on Pavlinac, was portrayed by Ann-Margret in the 1999 television film Happy Face Murders, inspired by her confession to Taunja Bennett's murder and subsequent exoneration.

+The Happy Face Killer murders were also covered in a two-part episode of the crime docuseries Catching Killers, Season 1.